-Depreciation and amortization expense increased \$19.1 million, or 13.5%, to \$160.8 million in 2013 from \$141.7 million in 2012.
-This increase is due primarily to 2013 and 2012 acquisitions and accelerated depreciation due to the change in use of a redevelopment property.
+Depreciation and amortization expense increased \$10.0 million, or 6.2%, to \$170.8 million in 2014 from \$160.8 million in 2013.
+This increase is due primarily to 2014 acquisitions and redevelopment projects placed in service in 2014, partially offset by accelerated depreciation in 2013 due to the change in use of a redevelopment property.

-Discontinued Operations-Income
+Discontinued Operations- Income

-Income from discontinued operations represents the operating income of properties that have been disposed or will be disposed, which is required to be reported separately from results of ongoing operations.
-The reported operating income of \$0.9 million and \$1.4 million for 2013 and 2012, respectively primarily represents the operating income for the period during which we owned properties sold in 2013.
+Income from discontinued operations represents the operating income of properties that were disposed prior to January 1, 2014, which were required to be reported separately from results of ongoing operations.
+The reported operating income of \$0.9 million for 2013 primarily represents the operating income for the period during which we owned properties sold in 2013.